Short description of the article

 It may work for game consoles but on the mobile platform this monetization method is not efficient.
 Many users prefer to search for an alternative app which they download for free.
 As it was mentioned before, there is such model as Freemium where basic options are for free.

-Another interesting option is to offer 2 models of the mobile app: one of them is Freemium with ads and another one is prepaid but after payment the user isn’t shown ads.
+Another interesting option is to offer 2 models of the mobile app: one of them is Freemium with ads and another one is prepaid but after payment the user won't be shown the ads.
 The users are glad to see freedom of choice.

 When people create a mobile application they always think of monetizing this app.
 The revenue from mobile apps is expected to be growing each year.
 But not all the apps stay competitive.
 That’s why you should learn how to monetize your app as much as possible before creating the new product.
 There are many types of the monetization and you should know them.
 The best option is to combine these types.